JCGlez93/Padel_project/README.md

 During COVID 19 new sports have emerged and become popular.In Spain , where I currently live, many people started to practise padel as a sport.
 That unexpected new trend made investors to put an eye on padel , creating new facilities.
-As a curious and passionate person about sport , I decided to ask myself this question :
+As a curious and passionate person about sports , I decided to ask myself this question :
 - what makes padel an attractive investment to an investor?

 As a first step , I will understand the market :